eli64s/readme-ai/examples/readme-kotlin.md

 											<table>
 											<tr>
 												<td><b><a href='https://github.com/rumaan/file.io-Android-Client/blob/master/app/build/outputs/apk/debug/app-debug.apk'>app-debug.apk</a></b></td>
+												<td>- Summary:
-												<td>- The code file provided serves as a crucial component within the project structure, contributing to the overall architecture by enabling seamless communication between different modules<br>- It plays a key role in enhancing the project's functionality and ensuring efficient data flow throughout the system.</td>
+The provided code file plays a crucial role in the project architecture by implementing a key feature that enhances the overall functionality of the codebase<br>- It contributes to the project's success by fulfilling a specific purpose and improving the user experience.</td>
 											</tr>
 											</table>
 										</blockquote>